Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

    1. If you are a Line of Business (LOB) developer, you'll want to [sign-in users in your organization](./1-WebApp-OIDC/1-1-MyOrg) with their work or school accounts.
    1. If you are an ISV, you'll want to [sign-in users in any organization](./1-WebApp-OIDC/1-2-AnyOrg), still  with their work or school accounts.
    1. If you are an ISV targetting both organizations and individuals, you'll want to [sign-in users with their work and school accounts or Microsoft personal accounts](./1-WebApp-OIDC/1-3-AnyOrgOrPersonal).
-   1. LOB developer or ISV, if you target organizations (work or school accounts), you can also enable your application to sign-in users in [**poachable**]  [national and sovereign clouds](./1-WebApp-OIDC/1-4-Sovereign).
+   1. LOB developer or ISV, if you target organizations (work or school accounts), you can also enable your application to sign-in users in [**coming soon**]  [national and sovereign clouds](./1-WebApp-OIDC/1-4-Sovereign).
-   1. If you are a business wanting to connect with your customers, or with small business partners, you might also want to [**poachable**]  [sign-in users with their social identities](./1-WebApp-OIDC/1-5-B2C) using Microsoft Azure AD B2C.
+   1. If you are a business wanting to connect with your customers, or with small business partners, you might also want to [**coming soon**]  [sign-in users with their social identities](./1-WebApp-OIDC/1-5-B2C) using Microsoft Azure AD B2C.
-   1. Finally, you'll want to let users [**poachable**] [sign-out](./1-WebApp-OIDC/1-6-SignOut) of our application, or globally of the browser.
+   1. Finally, you'll want to let users [**coming soon**] [sign-out](./1-WebApp-OIDC/1-6-SignOut) of our application, or globally of the browser.

 2. Your Web App might maintain its own resources (in that case you have all you need so far), but it could also be that it calls Microsoft APIs.